eyalcha/ha-reminder/info.md

 [See it on YouTube](https://youtu.be/XYYp_4XGPl4 "Reminders")

-**Note** In 0.118 there is an issue with local / utc time, so until it will be fixed, current local time is taken from the sensor `sensor.date_time` which should exists

 ## Script arguments
 key | required | type | description
 -- | -- | -- | --